Central Heating Radiators - Aluminium - Stainless Steel - Mild Steel - Cast Iron

-There are many choice in design when it comes to radiators and many options in finish, however when it comes to radiator materials, we have four metals.
+There are many choices in design when it comes to radiators and many options in finish, however when it comes to radiator materials, we have four metals.
 Aluminium, mild steel, stainless steel or cast iron

 Central heating radiators have blossomed over the last few decades.
 No longer are you limited to white, grey or black radiators made of cast iron.
 If you decide to visit us, you'll notice our radiator showroom is graced with an array of futuristic creations of all shapes and colours.
 But one important first decision is your choice of radiator material.
 Your major options are cast iron, mild steel, stainless steel or aluminium radiators.
 To help you pick the best radiator material for you, here's a look at the upsides and downsides of the three materials.

 Cast iron was one of the first materials used for radiators during Victorian times.
 Cast iron takes a long time to heat up but takes a long time to cool down too.
 So it keeps you warm long after you turn off your central heating.
-In the old days of poorly insulated building with draughts and rattling casements, these qualities made cast iron radiators a sensible choice.
+In the old days of poorly insulated buildings with draughts and rattling casements, these qualities made cast iron radiators a sensible choice.
 However, in today's modern homes with loft insulation and double glazing, these properties are far less important.

 Mild steel is a material most commonly associated with the more conventional panel style radiator, although it is very commonly used in designer styles due to its low cost and efficiency when offered in a painted finish.
 In fact, some of the models we offer such as the Ovale radiator does offer painted mild steel and polished and brushed stainless options.